 Avoid open-ended questions, pace your commenting, and repeat often.
-For children with receptive and expressive language delays, asking questions when reading can be intimidating and cause withdrawal, anxiety and confusion because your child doesn't understand and may think you don't understand him.
-Instead strategically decide what words you want to encourage, allow time for your child's response (verbally or nonverbally) and then imitate their response.
-This will show your child you are interested in him.
-If your child repeats your sound effects, or gesture, or word, imitate that again so your child sees how his response is affecting your response.
+For children with receptive and expressive language delays, asking questions when reading can be intimidating and cause withdrawal, anxiety and confusion because the child doesn't understand and may think you don't understand him.
+Instead strategically decide what words you want to encourage, allow time for the child's response (verbally or nonverbally) and then imitate their response.
+This will show the child you are interested in him.
+If the child repeats your sound effects, or gesture, or word, imitate that again so the child sees how his response is affecting your response.
 Be sure to smile and have eye contact when you do this.

 Respond and listen with interest.
-Wait and pause before talking again so your child had time to respond.
-When your child responds with a smile, or gesture, or sound effect, or words, enthusiastically respond to these responses verbally and nonverbally whether or not your child seems to be making sense.
-Always act as if you understand what your child is saying!
+Wait and pause before talking again so the child had time to respond.
+When the child responds with a smile, or gesture, or sound effect, or words, enthusiastically respond to these responses verbally and nonverbally whether or not the child seems to be making sense.
+Always act as if you understand what the child is saying!
 Imitate your child's gestures, sounds and words.
-The goal here is to not only encourage your child's interest in books and to get into his or her spotlight, but also to engage in joint attention and positive interactions.
+The goal here is to not only encourage the child's interest in books and to get into his or her spotlight, but also to engage in joint attention and positive interactions.

-Expand on what your child says.
+Expand on what the child says.
 For a child with no language you can use hand signals to model the action, or use the actual object as you name it, or use one of your child's likes (song, touch or favorite object) to add more excitement to the joint reading interaction.
 For children with some words use the one-up rule and add an additional word.
 To combine social interactions with reading, read to two children at the same time and prompt language in both children.
 Occasionally surprise children by doing something unexpected such a variation on the story such as a different and humorous word, or naming the object or feeling incorrectly, and then correct yourself.
 "Ooops my mistake!"
 Make games out of a book by covering up a picture with sticky notes and guessing what is under there, or what comes on the next page.
 Sing a song using the word you are encouraging.
 End the reading with the routine of an "all done" and hand signal.

-REMEMBER EXTRA-CARE READING WITH YOUR CHILD MEANS:
+REMEMBER EXTRA-CARE IS:

-- Keeping the reading fun and simple using the "one up" principle to decide how much language to use when reading. - Showing kindness and avoiding commands and criticism when reading with your child. - Allowing your child to reread stories as often as s/he wishes.
+- Keeping the reading fun and simple using the "one up" principle to decide how much language to use when reading. - Showing kindness and avoiding commands and criticism when children are reading. - Allowing children to reread stories as often as they wish.
 This is a pre-reading skill and leads to mastery and confidence.
-Once your child has learned the story you can add partial prompts to see if s/he will fill in the blank. - Slowing down and building repetition with an enthusiastic tone. - Reading so children can see your face and expressions. - Singing at times during reading. - Using hand signals, gestures, sound effects, and objects to enhance reading understanding - Making sure there is a back and forth quality to the reading and you are not simply reading without requiring some response or connection with your child before continuing to read.
+Once they have learned the story you can add partial prompts to see if they will fill in the blank. - Slowing down and building repetition. - Reading so children can see your face and expressions. - Singing at times during reading. - Using hand signals, gestures, sound effects, and objects to enhance reading understanding - Making sure there is a back and forth quality to the reading and you are not simply reading without requiring some response or connection with the child before continuing to read.